andreeapaul/php-hackathon-2022/README.md

 In this section, please provide a brief overview of the design of your application and highlight the main components and the interaction between them.

 The application was made using the CakePHP framework, thus having an MVC structure.
+The Controllers act as an interface between Model and View components to process all the business logic and incoming requests, manipulate data using the Model component and interact with the Views to render the final output.
+At this time, all methods used in the application are defined in the ProgrammesController.
+The Model component corresponds to all the data-related logic that the user works with.
+This can represent either the data that is being transferred between the View and Controller components or any other business logic-related data.
+The View component is used for all the UI logic of the application.
+This part will be developed in the future, at this moment the application does not have a graphical interface.

 ###  Implementation
 ##### Functionalities
 For each of the following functionalities, please tick the box if you implemented it and describe its input and output in your application: